OidaTiftla/CarND-Path-Planning-Project/README.md

 **Trajectory planner calculates the angle of the car:** The angle of the car in the current part of the spline is calculated, so the speed can be calculated more acurately (reduces speed violations).

 **Increase maximum speed:** Due to some other fixes the maximum speed could be increased from 48 MPH to 49.5 MPH.

+**Reduced maximum speed:** While doing a lane change, the simulator sometimes outputs a `max velocity` or `max acceleration` violation.
+Due to this the maximum speed was reduced from 49.5 MPH to 49 MPH.
+This is still an inprovement to the fist submission, where even 48 MPH produced many `max velocity` or `max acceleration` violations.